Supersymmetry

 Taking a closer look at LHC

 Supersymmetry (SUSY) is a proposed property of the universe.
-It is one of the best motivated extensions of the Standard Model, so the study of SUSY is a primary goal of the LHC.
+It is been one of the best motivated extensions of the Standard Model, so the study of SUSY was a primary goal of the LHC.

 Supersymmetry requires every type of particle to have an associated supersymmetric particle, called its superpartner.
 The superpartner is a heavy replica of a particle, with one other significant difference.
 All particles are classed as either fermions or bosonsA particle belonging to one class has a superpartner in the other, thereby "balancing the books" and making nature more symmetric.
 For example, the superpartner of an electron (a fermion) is called a selectron (a boson).